TSR, Inc.: Expansion into other products

 In 1993, Wizards of the Coast released the game Magic: The Gathering at Gen Con, which was an immediate smash hit that established the collectible card game (CCG) genre.
 TSR's Jim Ward led a development effort to create a Dungeons & Dragons-themed CCG competitor that would be a response to Magic.
 The result would be Spellfire, released in April 1994.
 Spellfire was produced on a shoestring budget, and re-used art that TSR had already commissioned for other projects; Lorraine Williams was not a fan of the project.
 Its financial results are contested; some TSR insiders say that Spellfire sold well considering the constraints on it, while others indicate it sold poorly.
 Spellfire was discontinued in 1996, although one final release occurred in late 1997.
 Another collectible competitor to Wizards of the Coast that TSR produced was Dragon Dice, which was released in 1995.
 Dragon Dice was a collectible dice game where each player started with a random assortment of basic dice, and could improve their assortment by purchasing booster packs of more powerful dice.
-Sales of Dragon Dice through the games trade started strongly, so TSR quickly produced several expansion packs.
+The first sets of Dragon Dice sold well at games stores, and TSR produced several expansion sets.
+However, interest in Dragon Dice was waning.
 In addition, TSR tried to aggressively market Dragon Dice in mass-market book stores through Random House.
-However, the game did not catch on through the book trade, and sales of the expansion sets through traditional games stores were poor.
+However, the game did not catch on through the book trade.

-In 1994, TSR signed an agreement with Sweetpea Entertainment for rights to make a D&D movie.
-This would eventually result in the 2000 Dungeons & Dragons movie.

 TSR's book division ran into troubles in the mid-1990s.
 TSR engaged in disputes with some of its most successful authors over terms and remuneration.
-Weis & Hickman had been driven off in the mid-80s; a new dispute with R. A. Salvatore happened in 1994–1995.
-TSR ramped up the number of novels published, but the expanded roster saw disappointing sales.
-TSR decided to publish twelve hardcover novels in 1996, despite a previous history of publishing only one or two hardcover novels each year, but they did not sell as well as expected.
+Weis & Hickman had been driven off in the mid-1980s; a new dispute with R. A. Salvatore happened in 1994–1995.
+TSR suffered "the effects of overexpansion" in 1996 with an "expanded number of hardcover novels and a wide array of gaming accessories such as its Dragon Dice".
+Part of this overexpansion included publishing twelve hardcover novels up from the usual two novels per year.
+Shannon Appelcline, in Designers & Dragons: The 90s, commented that the books were sold at a loss and the "TSR warehouse" was "truckloads" full of Dragon Dice.